 - ensuring that all accommodations and exemptions are provided;

-- documenting the relevant information in the e-assessment system according to the instructions in this guide;
+- documenting the relevant information in the e-assessment system according to the instructions in this user guide;

-- based on the accommodations outlined in this guide and those identified on the student’s IEP;
+- based on the directions outlined in this user guide and according to the student’s IEP or special consideration;

-- so that they are consistent with regular classroom practice, including assessments;
+- so that they are consistent with regular classroom practices, including assessments;

 - prior to the assessment;